Verse-by-Verse Study

 The Greek word is plérophoria: meaning “full assurance, complete certainty, full conviction.”
 It stands for confident assurance.
 So “let us draw near to God with a sincere heart and with the full assurance that faith brings” (Heb 10:22).

-Full assurance is when we know and love God our trust in Him is over the top and running over.
+Full assurance is when we know and love God, when our trust in Him is over the top and running over.
 “You anoint my head with oil, my cup overflows.
 Surely your goodness and love will follow me all the days of my life, and I will dwell in the house of the Lord forever” (Ps 23).

 This God given assurance is known by our spirits that this is true.
 Our hearts know it is true, and our minds agree with this fact.
 By “the Holy Spirit and deep conviction” (1 Thess 1:5).
 Our hearts, our minds, our emotions, our intellect, and our inner spirit—testifies that God loves me.
 Only due to the grace of God, I have full forgiveness of my sins.
+And I know this is true.

 This is something that God has revealed to you personally, that you cannot fully explain.
 How God lives in you (1 John 3:24), influences you and warms your heart toward Him—is a mystery.